 The trifecta of government buildings in the area is completed by government house.
 Of distinctly older vintage, the home of the NT Governor dates from 1870, the oldest surviving European building in the city.
 The mid-Victorian Gothic villa, has been adapted for the local climate with shaded verandahs and porches and has survived earthquakes, cyclones and Japanese bombing.

 My destination is the underground oil storage tanks.
 When the Japanese bombed in 1942 a major target was the open air fuel oil storage tanks at Stokes Hill.
-As a result engineers began looking at designs to put the tanks underground tunnels.
-In 1943 contractors began work on a series of tunnels running 15m under the escarpment.
+As a result engineers began looking at designs to put the tanks in underground tunnels.
+In 1943 contractors began work on a series of tunnels 15m under the escarpment.
 The longest tunnel was 200m long and pipe headings connected to an underground pumping station.
 The tanks were designed to hold distillate, diesel and furnace oil.
-Work was hard and slow but the tunnels leaked and corrosion set in as water seeped between the steel lining and the concrete walls.
+Work was hard and slow and the tunnels leaked and corrosion set in as water seeped between the steel lining and concrete walls.
 The tunnels were kept secret after the war and stored fuel for the RAAF until heavy rain made the system inoperable.
-It was reopened to the public in 1992.
+It was opened to the public in 1992.

-Meanwhile there was a film crew on the beach.
+There was a film crew on the beach.
 A close-up of the clapperboard revealed it was a scene in Top End Wedding.
 According to Screen Australia, this new feature film co-written and starring Larrakiah local Miranda Tapsell and directed by Wayne Blair is a “hilarious and heart-warming comedy of successful Sydney lawyer, Lauren, and her fiance Ned.
 Engaged and in love, they have just 10 days to find Lauren’s mother who has gone AWOL somewhere in the Northern Territory, reunite her parents and pull off their dream Top End Wedding.”
 Not sure about the movie but I was told off about the clicking of my phone camera on set.

 What the filmmakers and everyone were here for was to watch the famous Mindil sunset.
 Mindil comes from the Larrakiah word ‘Min-deel’, meaning sweet nut grass.
-The beach has always been a popular place to camp, and swim and was a significant cultural site.
+The beach has always been a popular place to camp and swim and was a significant cultural site.
 In the war years it was a rest site for military personnel.
 Cyclone Tracy destroyed a caravan park on the site in 1974.